 After correcting our homework, I also try to do some vocabulary, comprehension and written production exercises (which they then send me by email).

 In general, I try to alternate conversation and grammar and to make students use the tenses that we are studying.
-The basic idea is to make the different students know each other; although belonging to different countries and cultures, they share the passion for the Italian language and the desire to learn.
+The basic idea is to make all our diverse students know each other although belonging to different countries and cultures.
+And they enjoy it, while they share the passion for the Italian language and the desire to learn it.

 Contact Parola To Know More on Our Online Teaching Methods

-For more information on Parola’s online Italian courses and our distance teaching methodology, call us on +39 055 242182 or write to firstname.lastname@example.org.
+For more information on Parola’s online Italian courses and our remote teaching methodology, call us on +39 055 242182 or write to firstname.lastname@example.org.